-The University of Rochester Debate Union was established in 1850.
-We are an intercollegiate debate team that supports two formats: Policy and British Parliamentary debate.
-We compete at regional, national, and international competitions, and participate in Cross Examination Debate Association (CEDA/NDT), American Debate Association (ADA), and Worlds Parliamentary sponsored activities.
+The University of Rochester Debate Union (URDU) was established in 1850.
+We are an intercollegiate debate team that participates in a variety of argumentation based activities, ranging from Policy debate and British Parliamentary (also known as "Worlds") debate to the Social Justice Debates.
+We compete at regional, national, and international competitions throughout the academic year.

-We are unique because, unlike many programs across the country, we try to focus on continually bringing new students into the activity.
-Over the past decades we have taught hundreds of students and enabled them to compete against many other prestigious institutions across the world – and to take their skills into their personal and professional future lives.
-We debate about a wide variety of issues, including but not limited to:
+We are unique because, unlike many programs across the country, we focus on continually bringing new students into these activities.
+Over the past decades we have taught hundreds of students and provided them the opportunity to compete against many other prestigious institutions across the globe—and, even more importantly, to take their skills into their personal and professional future lives.

 Our travel has taken us to: